adrien19/Sparkify-Airflow-Pipeline/README.md

 Docker configs: Airflow is installed along with Postgres in using docker. the `docker-compose.yml` contains installation setup of the environment.

-There 3 categories of tasks:
+There 5 categories of tasks:
-* Task to indicate the start of the ETL
+* Task to indicate the start and end of the ETL
 * Tasks to first create tables in Redshift
 * Task to load facts table in Redshift
 * Tasks to load dimensions table in Redshift
 * Task to check data quality and validation in Redshift
-* Task to indicate the end of the ETL

 For the purposes of abstraction, custom operators have been create to optimize processing time.
 These can befound in the `operators` directory.